migtools/mig-operator/docs/usage/NamespaceMapping.md

 ## Troubleshooting

 When mapping a namespace, there are a few things to keep in mind.
 We are not actively checking the target cluster for duplicate namespaces.
 If you have a pre-existing namespace on the target cluster with a conflicting name in your selected namespaces list, this may cause issues.
-In the UI, we only check for duplicate mappings against a) the list of src cluster namespaces and b) the list of mappings created thus far during the creation or editing process of a Migration Plan.
+In the UI, we only check for duplicate mappings against a) the list of source cluster namespaces and b) the list of mappings created thus far during the creation or editing process of a Migration Plan.

-Ui form level validation is currently present to warn the user when a mapping discrepancy has occurred.
-When creating a mapping via a YAML editor, you may run into some issues if a ns is accidentally duplicated.
+UI form level validation is currently present to warn the user when a mapping discrepancy has occurred.
+When creating a mapping via a YAML editor, you may run into some issues if a namespace is accidentally duplicated.